-2. Members of the Committee are appointed by the steering committee in the following manner:
+2. Members of the Committee are appointed for the following terms:

-3. The chair of the Committee shall be selected by the steering committee from among the members of the Committee on Open Expression.
+3. The Chair of the Committee shall be selected by the Committee on Committees from among the members of the Committee on Open Expression.

 The Committee has competence to act in issues and controversies involving open expression in accordance with these Guidelines.
 The Committee’s responsibilities are the following:

 1. Issuing rules to interpret or give more specific meaning to the Guidelines.
 Before adopting a rule, the Committee must hold an open hearing on the proposed rule and receive the views of individuals or groups.
 An affirmative vote of eight members is required for adoption, modification or recision of a rule to be effective.

 2. Recommending to the University Council proposals to amend or repeal the Guidelines.
 An affirmative vote of seven members is required to make such recommendations.

 3. Giving advisory opinions interpreting the Guidelines at the request of a member of the University community for the purpose of advising that person or the University community.
 Such advice is provided to guide future action.
 If the Committee does not give a requested opinion, it must indicate its reasons for not doing so.
 The Committee must respond to such requests as soon as feasible but in any event not later than within one month of the receipt by the Chair of the Committee.

 4. Giving advisory opinions interpreting the Guidelines at the request of administrative officials with responsibilities affecting freedom of expression and communication.
 Such advice is provided for the purpose of guiding future action.